senzing-garage/knowledge-base/proposals/working-with-config/mjd.md

 ### Analysis

+1. The Senzing C binary `SzConfig_*` requires the new functions like the following, that accept a **ConfigDefinition** parameter:
+    1. `addDataSource`
+    1. `deleteDataSource`
+    1. `getDataSources`
+1. The Senzing C binary `SzConfigMgr_* requires no changes.
-1. The only way to get an SzConfig is via SzConfigManager The "SzConfig" public interface doesn't have a way to load the object.
+1. The only way to get an SzConfig is via SzConfigManager.
+   The "SzConfig" public interface intentionally does not have a way to load the JSON.
 1. Pros:
     1. Works over gRPC.
     1. Similar to existing Object model.
-    1. SzConfig can be augmented in future releases without breaking backwards compatibility
+    1. SzConfig can be augmented in future releases without breaking backwards compatibility.
-    1. SzConfigManager is essentially "closed", since new features would be in the SzConfig object
+    1. SzConfigManager is essentially "closed", since new features would be in the SzConfig object.
 1. Cons:
-    1. User Very focused application (e.g.: new functions would be required for adding features)
+    1. ????

 Details: